 This month, please take time to think about how much Grace means to all of us and to you.
 Take time to make Grace even more a part of who you are by making our church your church.
 Volunteer for a position helping out on Sundays, make a pledge of financial support to help us with our annual budget, or send me a note about an idea you have come up with to add to the life of our family.

 Your service is needed.
 Habitat for Humanity is helping with a new bedroom and bathroom for Vinny Kastar, but some volunteer hands are needed.
 The work is done on Thursdays and Saturdays.
 Please let Katie know if you can lend a hand.

 Grace needs your help.
 We are looking for a few adults to supervise the nursery during our worship.
 The supervisors do not need to be in the room, but should be available to the kids who are volunteering to monitor the nursery if the monitors need guidance or assistance.
 Your service will not keep you from participating in worship and will make it possible for our parents to share in worship with us more attentively.
 Let us know if you are interested in helping out or learning more.

 Do you have dreams for our church?
 Have you had an idea you wish you could try out on our congregation?
 Talkto me.
 Grace is your church.
 Let’s make it what you need it to be.

 As always, I am here for you and want to hear from you.
-Drop by my office, grab me after church orstop me at Walmart… I look forward to talking with you.
+Send me an email and we can chat… I look forward to corresponding with you.

 With faith and hope and love,